cysouw/diathesis/text/c06_prepositions.md

 f.
 Er klopft sich den Schnee von den Schuhen.
 :::

-This construction is closely related constructions with resultative preverbial like *leer-* 'empty' in [@next], see also [@sec:adverbial-object-addtion].
+This construction is closely related constructions with resultative preverbial like *leer‑* 'empty' in [@next], see also [@sec:adverbial-object-addtion].

 ::: ex
 Er klopft den Aschenbecher leer.